-Counseling Psychology: PhD
+Counseling Psychology, PhD

 * A master's degree is only attainable as part of the doctoral program, not as a standalone master's degree.

-The counseling psychology (CSPY) doctoral program will train you in a generalist, scientist-practitioner model, which emphasizes education and training in theory, science, assessment, and practice.
+The Counseling Psychology (CSPY) doctoral program will train you in a generalist, scientist-practitioner model, which emphasizes education and training in theory, science, assessment, and practice.

-Prospective graduates are skilled in research and evidence-based practices with the goal of improving health outcomes in children, adults, and families.
+CPSY graduates are skilled in research and evidence-based practices with the goal of improving health outcomes in children, adults, and families.

-This department conducts research that aids in the identification and reduction of risk factors, the enhancement of protective factors, and that contributes to the evidence base of practices that promote psychological health and well-being.
+Faculty and students in CPSY conduct research that aids in the identification and reduction of risk factors, the enhancement of protective factors, and that contributes to the evidence base of practices that promote psychological health and well-being.

 Application at a Glance

-You apply for admission through your program.
 Detailed instructions are available on the program’s website.
 The following are required for your application:

 Program-Specific Application Requirements:

-• CV
+CV

-• Letters of Recommendation
+Letters of Recommendation

-• Statement of Purpose
+Statement of Purpose

 Optional:

-• Writing Sample
+Writing Sample

 College of Education